 Prof. Sven Bremberg

-Sven Bremberg, MD, PhD is Senior consultant in Child and Adolescent Public Health at the Swedish National Institute of Public Health and Associate professor, Department of Public Health, Karolinska Institute, Stockholm.
-His major fields of scientific interest is evaluation and development of child and adolescent public health interventions, studies of inequity in child health and analysis of the dissemination process at municipal level of child health policies.
-At the National Institute of Public Health, he is responsible for development of child and adolescent public health indicators, based on the national public health targets, for systematic reviews of interventions that at relevant for child and adolescent public health and for a Governmental commission to propose new measures for mental health promotion.
+Sven Bremberg, MD, PhD is an Associate Professor in the Department of Public Health at the Karolinska Institute in Stockholm and was previously a senior consultant in Child and Adolescent Public Health at the Swedish National Public Health Agency.
+His major fields of scientific interest are evaluation and development of child and adolescent public health interventions, studies of inequities in health, and cross-national studies of health policies.
+At the National Institute of Public Health, Professor Bremberg has been responsible for development of child and adolescent public health indicators, based on the national public health targets, for systematic reviews of interventions that are relevant for child and adolescent public health and for a governmental commission to propose new measures for mental health promotion.

 Prof. Ann Buchanan